2026-05-06 · 9 min read

 Batch API and Async Workloads: The 50% Discount Most Teams Miss

 OpenAI's Batch API, available for GPT-4o and GPT-4o mini, processes requests asynchronously within 24 hours at exactly 50% off standard pricing.
 For non-real-time workloads - data enrichment, bulk document classification, overnight report generation - this halves the effective cost with zero quality difference.
-As of May 2026, OpenAI Batch API supports up to 50,000 requests per batch file.
+As of May 2026, OpenAI Batch API supports up to 50,000 requests per batch file and returns results via a downloadable JSONL output, compatible with standard data pipeline tooling.

 Google introduced batch processing for Gemini 2.5 models in March 2026, also at 50% off.
 Anthropic's batch offering launched at 40% off in Q4 2025 for Claude 3.5 and 3.7 models.
 Any business running scheduled data pipelines, nightly analytics, or periodic content generation should route those workloads to batch APIs immediately.
 Based on AI Business Lab LLC client data from 2025, teams that implemented batch routing for eligible workloads reduced total monthly API spend by an average of 22%.